jasminequach/jasminequach.github.io/essays/ui.md

 <br>

-Pretty nifty what these guys can do.
+Pretty nifty what these guys can let us do.

 Combining Bootstrap with custom CSS allows me to inject my personality into my projects, ensuring that my designs remain unique while still benefiting from the foundation Bootstrap offers.
 This approach strikes a balance between control and convenience.
 I can use Bootstrap as a base while still harnessing the creative freedom I crave.
 So, rather than seeing Bootstrap as a restriction, I view it as the sibling of HTML and CSS.
 Those three go together, and I don’t plan on separating them.